At Home in Gaza and London

 Julian Maynard Smith is the artistic director of Station House Opera with whom he pioneered the use of real-time video streaming to link performance spaces in theatre productions in the early 2000s.
 From 2009-14 he held a fellowship at the Royal Central School of Speech and Drama, developing the technology and dramaturgy of Telematic Theatre during which he produced Nowhere (2010-13), The Doors (2014) and The Apartment (2015).
 In 2014, Station House Opera produced Dissolved, linking the Sophiensaele theatre in Berlin with Beaconsfield Arts in London.

 Taghrid Choucair-Vizoso is co-director of At Home in Gaza and London.
-She is also a performer with a practice in contemporary work in or about the Middle East - particularly Lebanon and Palestine.
-She creates and performs work within the context of cultural resistance and facilitates workshops with refugees.
-She has been participating in Station House Opera events since meeting Julian Maynard Smith in 2010.
+She is also a theatre-maker, producer, and facilitator with a practice in contemporary work in or about the Middle East.
+She creates and performs work within the context of cultural resistance and as an associate artist of Kazzum, leads programmes of workshops with young refugees and asylum seekers across the UK.
+She produced and co-programmed the 2018 AWAN - Arab Women Artists Now Festival in London.
+She has been collaborating with Julian Maynard Smith since 2010.

-Participants in Gaza: Aya Abdelrahman, Abeer Ahmed, Ali Hassany, Mariam Nasser, Hamza Saftawy and Walid Tafesh
+Co-devised and Performed by: Aya Abdelrahman, Abeer Ahmed, Tara Fatehi Irani, Ali Hassany, Yoko Ishiguro, Mariam Nasser, Hamza Saftawy, Walid Tafesh and Owl Young

 Produced by Ania Obolewicz for Artsadmin